mindreframer/sheriff/Readme.md

     end

 ### [Resque](https://github.com/defunkt/resque)
-To keep Sheriff responsive, report processing is queued in Resque.
-Resque workers are started when doing `cap deploy`.
+To keep Sheriff responsive, report processing should be queued in Resque.<br/>
+Install redis on localhost and activate resque: true in config.yml<br/>

+    # config.yml
+    resque: true

+Resque workers are then started when doing `cap deploy`.<br/>
-Resque status can be seen at your-sheriff-url.com/resque/overview.
+Resque status can be seen at your-sheriff-url.com/resque/overview

 ### [Hoptoad](http://hoptoadapp.com/)
 Add hoptoad_api_key to config.yml to get error reported to Hoptoad.

 ### [Newrelic](https://newrelic.com/)
-If you want performance analysis, add config/newrelic.yml
+If you want performance analysis, add your `config/newrelic.yml`

 # Setup
 Sheriff is Rails app deployed via capistrano.
 It needs:

- - MySql
- - Redis
+ - Relational database (tested with MySql)
  - Rack server (tested with passenger)
  - mail server to send out mails
+ - (Optional) Resque for higher responsiveness / no timeouts
- - (Optional) goyyamobile.com login for sms notifications
+ - (Optional) goyyamobile.com account for sms notifications
  - (Optional) Newrelic account for performance analysis
  - (Optional) Hoptoad account for error reporting